bxparks/AceTime/README.md

 repository to modify or add a feature for your own projects, let me have a chance to incorporate the change into the main repository so that your external dependencies are simpler and so that others can benefit.
-I can't promise that I will incorporate everything, but I will give your ideas serious consideration.
+I can't promise that I will incorporate everything, but I will give your ideas serious considerationk

 ## Authors